-One of my favourite parts of visiting Honduras was learning about the Honduras traditional food.
+One of my favourite parts of visiting Honduras was learning about traditional Honduran food.
 The Caribbean side of Honduras is beautiful with some tasty food to boot, the only problem is that you have to go out and search for it.

 In Honduras food is tricky, there seems to be a prevailing thought all tourists want western food and that burgers and nuggets will fit the bill.
 As Geof was only here for 8 days we searched for the best food to eat in Honduras as much local food as we could and took the time to look for it.

 Traditional Honduran Food

 Baleadas are not the official food of Honduras but they should be as they are found everywhere.
 The flour tortillas begin with mashed fried beans, cabbage and salty cheese; a variety of other ingredients are added and then it’s folded and thrown on a grill.

 We discovered baleadas early in the trip when Honduras wasn’t looking so hot.
 We arrived in La Ceiba at night and were looking for dinner after the guy in the hostel told us not to go to Carnaval because we’d likely be robbed.

 The streets were dark and there were people passed out on the grass and others who should have passed out long ago.
 La Ceiba felt ominous and it was weighing on both of us, but the mood quickly changed when we passed by Burger King and Pizza Hut to find women selling food in a row of street stalls along abandoned railroad tracks.

 While I had pork, Geof chose avocado.
 Both were outstanding with the smokiness of the outdoor grill permeating the crispy tortillas.
 Only a dollar each, Geof bought two more for the road.
 I couldn’t resist eating one of them on the way back to the hostel.
 Throughout our time in Honduras we ate them at least once a day.
 We ate them most often at breakfast with scrambled eggs (above).